Gertrude of Poland: Grand princess consort

 In 1043, Gertrude married Iziaslav I of Kiev, a son of Yaroslav the Wise.

 She had two sons, Yaropolk Iziaslavich and Mstislav, and a daughter, Eupraxia, who later married the Prince of Kraków, Mieszko Bolesławowic of the Piast dynasty.
-Often acknowledged as her son, Sviatopolk II of Kiev may have been a son of Izyaslav and a concubine.
+Often acknowledged as her son, Sviatopolk II of Kiev may have been a son of Iziaslav and a concubine.

-On 15 September 1068 Iziaslav suffered a defeat and both she and her husband were expelled from Kiev and settled in Poland.
+On 15 September 1068, Iziaslav suffered a defeat and both she and her husband were expelled from Kiev and settled in Poland.
 It was then that Gertrude inherited a medieval illuminated manuscript, known as the Egbert Psalter or Trier Psalter, which had been created in the late 10th century for archbishop Egbert of Trier.
 She included her prayer book as part of the codex.
 In the prayer book she prays six times for Yaropolk, unicus filius meus (translated as either "my favourite son" or "my only son").